Friday, March 25, 2022

-Making changes to your family’s diet is the first step towards losing weight and saving money.
+Making changes to your family’s diet is the first step toward losing weight and saving money.
 To show you how, below are some simple money-saving techniques that you can use to ensure that you are eating a healthy diet and saving pennies:

 Fail to prepare, prepare to fail.
 The first step to cutting costs and keeping to your shopping budget is writing a shopping list.
 Draw up a weekly meal plan, write a shopping list and don’t diverge.
-Focus on only picking up the products on your list, don’t be swayed by impulse purchases of chocolate treats or special offers of ‘buy one get one half price’ cheeses.
+Focus on only picking up the products on your list, don’t be swayed by impulse purchases of chocolate treats or special offers of ‘buy one get one-half price’ cheeses.
 By sticking to your shopping list you will cut back the cost and avoid high-fat and sugary snacks.

 Studies have found that the average family with children wastes £60 of food each month.
 To avoid waste, make sure that you only buy the ingredients that you know you’ll eat.
-Plan your meals in advance so you can mix and match ingredients between meals.
+Plan your meals so you can mix and match ingredients between meals.
 Another great way to avoid wasting good food is by making large quantities and freezing the leftovers to serve as a meal later in the week.

 Enjoy cooking at home.
-Preparing and cooking your own nutritious meals at home can be exciting, fun and a lot cheaper than eating out at restaurants or ordering takeaways.
+Preparing and cooking your nutritious meals at home can be exciting, fun and a lot cheaper than eating out at restaurants or ordering takeaways.
 In addition, by cooking homemade meals you can control what goes into your dish and portion sizes making these meals healthier.
 For example, takeaways are often high in saturated fats and salt and low in fibre and vitamins.